Brakebein/ngx-tagify/projects/ngx-tagify/README.md

 # ngx-tagify

 Proper Angular library that wraps [@yaireo/tagify](https://github.com/yairEO/tagify).
-It allows multiple instances of tagify and includes proper type declarations.
+It allows multiple instances of tagify, implements ControlValueAccessor (for use with `ngModel` and reactive forms), and includes proper type declarations.

 Built with Angular version 9.1.4.